stepanataccolade/docsv2/sources/pipelines/resources.md

     name : "test-acs"                       #required
     region: "us-east-1"                     #required
 ```
-The above YML when added to `shippable.resources.yml` will create a resource of
+This will create a resource of type `acsCluster` with the name `env-test`.
+It is
-type `acsCluster` with the name `env-test`.
-It is using an integration `avinci-acs`
+using an integration `avinci-acs`which is the name of the integration defined,
-which is the name of the integration defined, [learn more here](#integration).
-The
+[learn more here](#integration).
+The cluster name is `test-acs` and on the aws
-cluster name is `test-acs` and on the aws region  to `us-east-1`.
+region  to `us-east-1`.

 ### YML properties
 ```
 name: string
 ```